trippo/ResponsiveFilemanager/readme.txt

 version 7.1.0
 - Text filter in real-time
-- New upload method through java applet without size limitation (Java Multiple File Upload Applet (JUpload) takes care of the limitation posed by traditional HTML upload forms by allowing you to upload a whole directory and the files within it with a single click)
+- New upload method through Java applet without size limitation (Java Multiple File Upload Applet (JUpload) takes care of the limitation posed by traditional HTML upload forms by allowing you to upload a whole directory and the files within it with a single click)
-- Parsing special characters in all files/folders name
+- Parsing special characters in all file/folder name
-- Incremental name for equal files uploaded
+- Incremental naming when identical files are uploaded
-- Automatic passing of images height and width in tinymce form (configurable on config.ph)
+- Automatic passing of images height and width to TinyMCE form (configurable in config.ph)
 - All plugin.min.js file non-minified for customization
 - Add file and folder exlusion list in config.php and .config files
 - Fix rename real-time bug